Laptop illustration on maroon background with yellow pencil bulb

 1. Be yourself.
 Programs are using this format as a way to get to know you, your personality, and how you would fit at the school.
 The best video essays reveal the applicant’s personality.

 2. Practice, practice, practice.
-While students applying for the Carlson School only get one attempt at recording themselves, you can practice responding to the impromptu questions offline with a friend or colleague.
+While students applying for Minnesota Carlson only get one attempt at recording themselves, you can practice responding to the impromptu questions offline with a friend or colleague.
 Make sure you’re answering the questions directly and staying within the timeframe.